 The Surface Water Treatment Rule (SWTR) of the SDWA sets standards for unfiltered use of MWRA's source waters from the Quabbin and Wachusett Reservoirs.
 If such standards are not met, filtration could be required.
 The standards relate to coliform, turbidity, watershed protection, disinfection byproducts and the absence of waterborne disease outbreaks.
-Quabbin Reservoir has demonstrated compliance with the standards and has therefore been found to be exempt from the filtration requirement.
-A decision about filtration of Wachusett source water has been deferred until 1998 as part of the consideration of treatment process technology at the new MWRA treatment plant to be constructed at Walnut Hill.
+Ouabbin Reservoir has demonstrated compliance with the standards and has therefore been found to be exempt from the filtration requirement.
+On October 21, 1998, MWRA's Board of Directors voted to build an ozonation facility at the new MWRA water treatment plant to be constructed at Walnut Hill.
+This decision enables MWRA to add filtration technology at a later date, if the need arises, and to begin upgrading and replacing local pipes in MWRA and community distribution systems.
+The Board decision was approved by the Massachusetts Department of Environmental Protection but challenged by the U.S. Environmental Protection Agency, and is currently before the federal district court for decision.

+MWRA

-MWRA Source Water - Chicopee Valley Aqueduct Fecal Coliform Levels At Quabbin Reservoir (Winsor Power Station) And Nash Hill Reservoir November 1998
+Source Water - Chicopee Valley Aqueduct Fecal Coliform Levels At Quabbin Reservoir (Winsor Power Station) And Nash Hill Reservoir December 1998